 The building façades were divided by high buttresses with several stepps.
 The lower part of the church was separated by a cornice around the entire building, and another intermediate cornice was placed under the upper windows.
 In this way, the facades received vertical and horizontal divisions into three zones.
 The lowest were formed by small ogival windows, the second zone was a smooth wall with buttresses, pierced only by windows in the towers and the southern entrance, and the third zone, the highest one with high ogival windows equipped with tracery.

 The collegiate church received an unusual in Silesia two-storey interior arrangement: the lower church of St. Bartholomew and the upper Holy Cross, repeating almost completely plan of the lower part.
 The latter was not a burial crypt, but the interior intended for court ceremonies of the princely family.
 The nave of the lower church was crowned with cross-rib vaults, supported on pillars resembling fragments of inter-nave walls, remaining after making arcaded openings.
 Due to the low height, the division into five narrow bays was left, while on the first floor two pillars were abandoned, creating two and a half bays covered with high stellar vaults in the main nave and three-part vaults in the aisles.
 Transept and the presbytery on both floors covered the cross-rib vaults.

 An important element of the collegiate’s interior architecture was the two, white and red colors of the walls, pillars and vaults.
 It emphasized and accentuateed the form characteristic of all buildings of the local Wrocław school from the first half of the fourteenth century.
-The whole flat walls, pillars and vaults were covered with thin whitewashed plasters, leaving only the profiles of arch bands, pillars, ribs and window frames.
+The whole flat walls, pillars and vaults were covered with thin whitewashed plasters, leaving only the mouldings of arch bands, pillars, ribs and window frames.
 These brick parts were painted red with emphasis on joints treated with lime milk.
 In addition, technological holes in the vaults were covered with metal, gold stars.
 Later, the walls and vaults were additionally covered with wall polychromes of unknown size and appearance.